tranquil-tr0/uberpong/README.md

 `cd backend`
 `cargo run`

-### To run the dev server
+### To open the website

+Open `https://tranquil-tr0.github.io/uberpong/` in your web browser You can open many tabs and they will all run on the server you just ran.

+If you want to run a local version on vite:

 `cd front`
 `pnpm install`
 `pnpm run dev`

 Then navigate to `http://localhost:5173/` to open the webpage.
-You can open many tabs and they will all run on the server you just ran.